harikishorep122/linkedin_crawler/README.md

-# linkedin_crawler
+# Linkdedin Crawler for personal use.
 Web Crawler to scrap profile data from Linkedin

-Problem statement
+About

-The objective is to systematically visit linkedin profiles of one's connections and extract data points from these pages.
+The objective is to systematically visit one's connections linkedin profiles and extract data points from these pages.
 These extraced datapoints are then populated in a csv file and stored.
+This crawler is designed to be used for personal use.
+But it can be scaled up to pull large amounts of data.

 Technicalities

 The scraper make use of libraries such as selenium, regular expressions, BeautifulSoup, parsel.
 Selenium helps to automate the process of scrapping.
+The webdriver associated with selenium runs a headless browser in the background.

+Conclusion

+Discalimer